Agarose Gel Electrophoresis

 Using any device that has UV light, visualize your DNA fragments.
 The fragments of DNA are usually referred to as ‘bands’ due to their appearance on the gel.

-Note: Loading buffer serves two purposes: 1) it provides a visible dye that helps with gel loading and will also allows you to gauge how far the gel has run while you are running your gel; and 2) it contains a high percentage of glycerol, so it increases the density of your DNA sample causing it settle to the bottom of the gel well, instead of diffusing in the buffer.
+Note: Loading buffer serves two purposes: 1) it provides a visible dye that helps with gel loading and will also allow you to gauge how far the gel has run while you are running your gel; and 2) it contains a high percentage of glycerol, so it increases the density of your DNA sample causing it settle to the bottom of the gel well, instead of diffusing in the buffer.

 Note: When loading the sample in the well, maintain positive pressure on the sample to prevent bubbles or buffer from entering the tip.
 Place the very top of the tip of the pipette into the buffer just above the well.
 Very slowly and steadily, push the sample out and watch as the sample fills the well.
-After all of the sample is unloaded, push the pipettor to the second stop and carefully raising the pipette straight out of the buffer.
+After all of the sample is unloaded, push the pipettor to the second stop and carefully raise the pipette straight out of the buffer.